skedwards88/react-base/README.md

 Steps to set up a React WebApp project without create-react-app.

+**Note:** I have extracted many of these steps into a template repo at https://github.com/skedwards88/template-app

 ## Run `git init` and create a repository on GitHub

 ## Run `npm init`